Dave Mann — bio

-Dave is the author of various books and booklets including “Because we care”, “That Leaders might last”, “The Elephant in the Room” and “In One Spirit.”
-He is also the producer various concise Christian equipping, teaching and other video series.
+Dave is the author of various books and booklets including “Because we care”, “That Leaders might last”, “The Elephant in the Room”, “In One Spirit” and “The Art of Storytelling – and of becoming an intriguing person.”

 For education he is additionally the producer of the ‘Chronicles of Paki’ illustrated novel series which narrates portions of our nation’s early bicultural history (biographical and other), and is to be found schools, libraries and churches throughout our nation.
-On radio he narrates the ‘A minute in history’ series, telling stories about the background of many of our nation’s most treasured values.
+On radio he narrates the ‘A minute in history’ series, telling stories about the background of many of our nation’s most treasured values – with a parallel video series created for social media use to augment public perspectives.

 Dave is married to Heather.
 Together they have four boys and live in Tauranga.

 A discussion on cultural change, and he inter-play of various cultural trends and how they might affect the place of religion in the future of our nation.
-We then consider how this affects our communication strategies and approaches for communication, including our content and equipping for our church members.
-(Resources: the book, In One Spirit, plus free online resources).
+How can this understanding shape how we engage as churches?

-Session 1: A compelling telling of our bicultural story.
-Optional session 2: A discussion on the interplay of various bicultural trends, with particular considering of the potential implications for religion and Christianity in the public square of our nation into the future.
+A summary of our bicultural history is easy and compelling.
+A wider discussion on the interplay of various bicultural trends is useful for shaping where churches put focus regarding our bicultural dynamic and our opportunity/voice in Christian witness.
 (Resources: The Chronicles of Paki illustrated history stories, with classroom resources, and some Sunday School resources)

 (Strategic, educational for all groups)

 Is this a ‘Christian’ nation — as measured by heritage and values?
 Or is Christianity a thing of the past, and irrelevant to our present and future?
 Where did our freedoms of speech and religion come from — or the equality of genders, or equality of races?
 How about our concepts of charity, or the otherwise crazy ideas of education and healthcare even for poor people?
 What about our systems of government and law, accountancy, and more?
 How connected are we as a nation with Christian ideas today — really?
 Hear stories from our history, and about trends in wider global ‘Western’ society toward a re-esteeming of our cultural heritage and identity as ‘Christian’.
 What might the future of these trend look like, and how could we speed the coming of good things?
-(Resources: Free podcasts, free Hope Projects booklets and various other books available via AllTogether.co.nz/shop ).
+(Resources: Free podcasts, ‘A minute in history’ audios and videos, a 2026 new book on NZ’s values history, free Hope Projects booklets and various other books available via AllTogether.co.nz/shop ).

 (Strategic — for these groups)